Cloud-native network function

-Relation to Network Function Virtualization
+Relation to network function virtualization

 These characteristics address many of the common issues found with the first generation of VNFs, by incorporating many of the innovations deployed commonly in the internet infrastructure.
 These include auto-scaling, supporting a continuous delivery/DevOps deployment model, and efficiency gains by sharing common services across platforms.
 Through service discovery and orchestration, a system based on CNFs will be more resilient to node failure.
-A specification of criteria to classify and characterize Cloud Native VNF implementations can be found in ETSI GS NFV-EVE 011.
+A specification of criteria to classify and characterize cloud-native VNF implementations can be found in ETSI GS NFV-EVE 011.

 Cloud Native Computing Foundation

 The Linux Foundation backed Cloud Native Computing Foundation project is actively supporting companies in contributing to open-source projects like Kubernetes or Prometheus, upon which Cloud Native Network Functions can be based on.
 The CNCF project also created a CNF Testbed, in order to facilitate a common test-ground for various cloud-native network functions.